vaforums/vaforums.github.io/_posts/2023-08-27-PhD-demystified-Part2.md

 <div class="boxBorder">
-Dear Prof. Nguyen,
+Dear Prof. Nguyen,<br />

 I am writing to inquire about potential research opportunities as a GRA in your group at GMU.
-Currently I am an undergraduate student in Computer Science at UNIV and plan to graduate in May 2023.
+Currently I am an undergraduate student in Computer Science at UNIV and plan to graduate in May 2023.<br /><br />

 I have read your TSE'21 paper on numerical invariant generation, and I am interested in this line of dynamic invariant research.
 I have worked (optional: with prof. Y at Z) on static program analysis and I think it could be used to tackle the spurious issues mentioned in your paper.
 I have a small paper at conference/workshop C and a project on symbolic execution at Github G.